davidaramant/blog-content/content/post/tiledriver-part-1.md

 ![Wolfenstein 3D gameplay collage](/tiledriver/wolf3d-gameplay-collage.png)

 Wolf 3D has an extremely simple level format.
-Conceptually each map is a 64x64 grid with each space consiting of a wall, empty space, enemy, decoration, etc.  There is no height variation whatsoever.
+Conceptually each map is a 64x64 grid with each space consisting of a wall, empty space, enemy, decoration, etc.  There is no height variation whatsoever.

 ![Wolfenstein 3D example map overview](/tiledriver/wolf3d-map-overview.png)